mrtnzrm2/LinkNodeCommunity/README.md

 - ER_exmaple: Running the algorithm in an Erdos-Renyi random graph with high density.
 The lack of structure in the node dendrogram shows that the algorithm does not find structure in this null model.

 ## Drawbacks
+There still plenty of work to do.
+Some of the points to improve are:

+-

 ## References
 - Ahn, YY., Bagrow, J. & Lehmann, S. Link communities reveal multiscale complexity in networks.
 Nature 466, 761–764 (2010). https://doi.org/10.1038/nature09182